-- Normally, all of the coursework should be completed, including a passing grade (B or above) in Foundations of Applied Anthropology.
-Prior to planning the internship, the advisor (also known as the major professor) should review the student's file to ensure these requirements have been met.
+- The majority of required core coursework for the track should be completed before the internship/research begins, including a passing grade (B or above) in Foundations of Applied Anthropology.
+However, planning should begin in the first year.
+Prior to planning the internship, the advisor should review the student's file to ensure these requirements have been met.
 Moving through the approval process takes some time, so it is advisable to begin the process early in the semester prior to that in which the student intends to carry out the internship/research. - Sometimes an opportunity to do an appropriate internship may arise prior to completion of coursework.
 In those circumstances, it is usually possible to establish an out-ofsequence internship, as long as the committee members and the Graduate Director approve.
 However, students wishing to do early internships must still complete the proposal process outlined below and obtain the approval of their entire committee.
-Out of sequence internships are not recommended for students who have not completed the appropriate core methods course.
+It is recommended for students to complete the appropriate core methods course in their first year.